-By the early 1770s, horses were among the top 10 colonial exports.
+By the early 1770s, horses ranked among the top 10 colonial exports.
 Shipments of horses regularly left New England for the southern colonies and the Caribbean.

 The Narragansett Pacer soon became the gold standard of horses in the colonies.
 George Washington owned a pair, which he highly valued.
 Paul Revere was said to have ridden a Narragansett Pacer on his famous midnight ride, though proof is scant.

-It is known that Narragansett Pacers, 'of extraordinary fleetness, and astonishing endurance' were ridden by governmental post riders during the American Revolution.
-They were hitched outside the house and War Office of Connecticut Gov. Jonathan Trumbull in Lebanon, 'ready, on any emergency of danger, to fly with advices, in any desired direction, on the wings of the wind.'
+It is known that Narragansett Pacers, ‘of extraordinary fleetness, and astonishing endurance’ were ridden by governmental post riders during the American Revolution.
+Riders hitched them outside the house and War Office of Connecticut Gov. Jonathan Trumbull in Lebanon, Conn.
+The horses were ‘ready, on any emergency of danger, to fly with advices, in any desired direction, on the wings of the wind.’

-On the beaches of Narragansett the pacers were raced.
+Rhode Islanders raced the pacers on the beaches of Narragansett.
 While Puritan Massachusetts frowned on sporting events such as racing, the more liberal Rhode Island allowed it.
 The horses also raced in Virginia.

-Though they were highly popular for more than 200 years, the Narragansett Pacer is extinct today.
+Though highly popular for more than 200 years, the Narragansett Pacer doesn’t exist today.
 Historians of horses do not really know why.
-It’s possible that they simply dwindled away due to changing times.
+They may have simply dwindled away due to changing times.

-As American roads improved in quality and coaches became more widely used, the pacer’s gait and size would become less desirable.
-Meanwhile, the horse would only get more attractive in the Caribbean for work on plantations and on the rough island roads – leading some to suspect the breeders simply shipped away the last of the Narragansett Pacer over time.
+As American roads improved in quality and travelers used coaches more widely, the pacer’s gait and size made it less desirable.
+Meanwhile, the horse would only get more attractive in the Caribbean for work on plantations and on the rough island roads.
+That led some to suspect the breeders simply shipped away the last of the Narragansett Pacer over time.